-"'Just culture for some' creates
+"Just culture for some' creates

-levels of unfairness within an

-inadvertently segregated your

-workforce into 'them' and 'us'."

 organisation, and you have

 Tom Lintner is currently the President and CEO of The Aloft Group, LLC as well as Managing Director of Aloft Aviation Consulting, Ltd., in Dalkey, Ireland, Tom retired after 30 years of air traffic operations with the U.S. Federal Aviation Administration.
 His experience and familiarity with U.S. and European air traffic control and flight operations, ATC enroute and terminal procedures development, safety and quality assurance, and accident investigation, represents a unique range of aviation expertise.
 Tom is a citizen of Ireland and the United States and is a trained safety auditor with EUROCONTROL.
 He holds a U.S. Airline Transport Pilot license, is an active Certified Flight Instructor, holds both an Aircraft Dispatcher and Control Tower Operator license and has taught for Flight Safety International and PanAm World Services.

-Tom is a facilitator on EUROCONTROL's Just Culture Prosecutor Expert Course.
+Tom is a facilitator on FUROCONTROL's Just Culture Prosecutor Expert Course.